-Poster abstracts will be placed on the conference website and printed in the delegate handbook to allow delegates to identify posters of interest to them prior to the event.
+Poster abstracts will be placed on the conference website to allow delegates to identify posters of interest to them prior to the event.
 Posters will remain on display throughout the conference.

 Please include on your poster all contact details including name(s), organisation name, job title and email address(es).
 You may want to add your mobile phone number so delegates can arrange to meet you at your poster at specific times.
 Bringing some extra business cards to leave at your poster is also a good idea.